AABBCCDKG/AABBCCDKG.github.io/_pages/about.md

 ---
 Hi 👋 I'm an undergraduate student majoring in Computer Science at Purdue University.
 Before transferring to Purdue, I studied Electrical and Computer Engineering at Northeastern University (China) for one year and a half.

-I’ve interned at Amazon AWS (upcoming) and the Bank of China as a Software Engineer.
+I’ve interned at Amazon AWS and the Bank of China as a Software Engineer.
 I’ve also conducted [research](https://royal-celestite-49a.notion.site/Motion-Prediction-through-Physical-Laws-b75fba68cf2f414e9ebd9f84c0db00d7) on physics-informed deep learning under [Prof. Yexiang Xue](https://www.cs.purdue.edu/homes/yexiang/) at Purdue AI Lab, joined the Purdue Aerial Robotics Team, and participated in Y Combinator’s AI Startup School.

 ---